CANS and FAST Training

 To register for the CANS or FAST training:

-•Both trainings are provided by Marshall University to WV DHHR employees, agencies and providers, and those attending Marshall University classes.
+• Both trainings are provided by Marshall University to DoHS employees, agencies and providers, and those attending Marshall University classes.

-•Trainings can be done in person or virtually.
-Marshall University also will provider train-the-trainer sessions twice a year.
+• Trainings can be conducted in person or virtually.
+Marshall University also will provide train-the-trainer sessions twice a year.
 In order to keep West Virginia up-to-date and to address training issues, recordings are available by clicking on the links below.
 Marshall University will keep the most up-to-date resources related to CANS and FAST trainings.

 Questions or Concerns contact: BSSSNSProgram@wv.gov